-- Each student MUST carry a school issued identification card at all times. - If the I.D. card is lost, please report to the Raider HUB so that a replacement card may be issued. - Refusal to produce an I.D. card to a staff member when requested will be considered insubordination. - Students arriving to the building late or returning to the building must use Entrance #4 and show their student I.D. - It is highly recommended that students take a picture of their I.D. with their IPad/Cell Phone as an extra backup.
+- Each student MUST carry a school issued identification card at all times and show it upon entering school every day. - If the I.D. card is lost, please report to the Raider HUB so that a replacement card may be issued. - Refusal to produce an I.D. card to a staff member when requested will be considered insubordination. - Students arriving to the building late or returning to the building must use Entrance #4 and show their student I.D. - It is highly recommended that students take a picture of their I.D. with their IPad/Cell Phone as an extra backup.